EPCCed/Activities/Activities/Sort/Readme.md

 Try to get as many people involved in the process, so while one person is sorting another can be the time keeper.

+The example above sorts as many balls as you can in a fixed period of time.
+This is beneficial at e.g. a science festival when you want to place a limit on the time each person interacts with an activity, to give others an opportunity to participate.
+However you can also sort a fixed number of balls and measure the time this takes with different numbers of people.

+## Resources

+* Labels are available to download at: [pdf&nbsp;file](pdf/SortingLabels.pdf)

 <!-- Licensing and copyright stuff below -->
 <br>